sergeyklay/gstore/README.rst

 Similar projects
 ----------------

-There are some projects similar to gstore you may be interested in:
+There are some projects similar to Gstore you may be interested in:

 * https://github.com/kennethreitz42/ghsync
 * https://github.com/adw0rd/github-sync